Susan was raised in and around East Liberty (Dickerson Run), Fayette County.

-On April 18, 1872, she married Jesse Anderson Stoner (1851-1929), by the hand of the Rev. T.P.
+On April 18, 1872, when she was 17 or 18 years of age, she was joined in the bonds of wedlock with Jesse Anderson Stoner (Jan.
+1851-1929), by the hand of the Rev. T.P.
 Patterson.
 Jesse was born in East Liberty, the son of John and Martha Stoner.

 In 1899, Susan's sister and brother in law, Esther and Christian Freed, took a "long trip" from Pennsylvania to visit the Stoners in Ottawa.
 Upon returning, Christian wrote a lengthy report of the trip, published in the Connellsville (PA) Courier.
 Among other things, he wrote: "We arrived in Ottawa in time to see the windup of the Franklin County Fair and were surprised to see such a gathering of people, and such a large collection of fine stock and agricultural products.
 The farmers came in in their fine surrys and buggies, instead of wagons, which certainly is an indication that the Kansas farmers are prosperous."

 The Stoners pulled up stakes during the decade between 1900-1910 and relocated to Kansas City, KS.
 There, Jesse resumed his work in a blacksmith shop.
 He joined the Masons and retained his membership there the rest of his life.

 A year later, in 1910, when his son William was married in Ottawa, the local newspaper referred to Jesse as "Capt.
 J.A.
 Stoner, who was engaged in real estate business here about ten years ago."